-On 5 June the UN Commission of Inquiry released its preliminary report on the CAR crisis, which concluded that ample evidence exists that individuals from both sides of the conflict have committed violations of international humanitarian and human rights law since 1 January 2013.
-The commission's report suggested that "acts of genocide" and ethnic cleansing may have been perpetrated by the anti-balaka against the Muslim population of CAR.
+On 5 June the UN Commission of Inquiry on CAR released its preliminary report on the crisis, which concluded that ample evidence exists that individuals from both sides of the conflict have committed violations of international humanitarian and human rights law.
+The Commission's report suggested that "acts of genocide" and ethnic cleansing may have been perpetrated by the anti-balaka against the Muslim population of CAR.

-Over 167,000 civilians have fled to neighboring countries since January 2014, bringing the total number of CAR refugees to 402,920.
-There are currently more than 512,700 IDPs in CAR, including at least 87,700 people spread across more than 40 sites in Bangui.
+Over 176,000 civilians have fled to neighboring countries since December 2013, bringing the total number of CAR refugees to more than 417,100.
+There are currently more than 490,560 IDPs in CAR, including at least 67,500 people spread across 38 sites in Bangui.
 At least 2.5 million people are in need of humanitarian assistance.
-The UN estimates that at least 2,400 civilian have been killed since December 2013, but a 26 June report of the UN Panel of Experts notes a significant under-reporting of casualties.
+According to reports, at least 5,185 civilians have been killed since December 2013.

-The transitional government, led by interim President Catherine Samba-Panza, is struggling to adequately respond to the crisis.
+The transitional government, led by interim President Catherine Samba-Panza and newly appointed Prime Minister Mahamat Kamoun, is struggling to respond to the crisis.
 As extreme levels of violence continue, UN Secretary-General Ban Ki-moon has warned that the permanent "de-facto partition" of the country along ethno-religious lines is a possibility.

-Intensified fighting between anti-balaka, ex-Séléka and other armed groups, as well as between international peacekeepers and these groups, has increased the risks to civilians.
-Fighting between armed groups has occurred in prefectures that split the country between North and South and East and West.
-The country is effectively partitioned, with the anti-balaka controlling territory in western CAR and the ex-Séléka establishing control in the east.
+Ongoing fighting between anti-balaka, ex-Séléka and other armed groups, as well as between international peacekeepers and these groups, has increased the risks to civilians.
+Fighting has occurred in prefectures that split the country between North and South and East and West.
+The country is now effectively partitioned, with the anti-balaka controlling territory in western CAR and the ex-Séléka establishing control in the east.
 Religious and ethnic identity has also been manipulated, with communities mobilized against one another.
-Deadly attacks on civilians are conducted openly and without fear of sanction.
+Deadly attacks on civilians continue to be conducted openly and without fear of sanction.

 The ceasefire agreement signed on 23 July faces numerous challenges.
-The anti-balaka and ex-Séléka are loosely affiliated groups that do not operate under a central command.
-Both groups are prone to discord amongst their respective leaders and infighting between factions.
-Political and military elites seeking to maintain or gain power, including those linked to the ex- Séléka, anti-balaka and former President Bozizé, continue to exacerbate the crisis.
+The anti-balaka and ex-Séléka are loosely affiliated groups that do not operate under central command and are prone to factional infighting.
+Political and military elites seeking to maintain or gain power, including leaders linked to the ex- Séléka, anti-balaka and former President Bozizé, continue to exacerbate the crisis.

-Despite the efforts of French and AU peacekeepers, civilians have not been afforded adequate protection from mass atrocity crimes.
-MISCA, in particular, continues to face critical operational gaps.
+Despite the efforts of French and MISCA peacekeepers, civilians have not been afforded adequate protection from mass atrocity crimes.

 Accelerating the political transition and preparing to hold elections without significant improvements in security, accountability and reconciliation amongst communities will only increase the risk of further mass atrocity crimes being perpetrated.